HubTou/wis/README.md

 Use the *-c|--case* option to make your searches case sensitive.

-Use the *-e|--exclude FILE* option to provide a one-excluded-case-insensitive-keyword-per-line to filter out matching records.
+Use the *-e|--exclude FILE* option to provide a one-excluded-case-insensitive-keyword-per-line file to filter out matching records.

 You'll then obtain a list of records matching at least one of your keywords, and not matching any of the excluded keywords.